purrfectsoft/mm-flextime/PURRFECT_LICENSE.md

 ❌ **Commercially re-theme or redistribute** the Motion Mechanics or Purrfect Universe branding
 ❌ **Claim authorship** of the original work or concept
-❌ **Use the brand names** "Motion Mechanics," "Purrfect Universe," "Purrfect Software," "FlexTime™," "AccessCare™," or "Night Relief Lab™" to market competing products or services
+❌ **Use the brand names** "Motion Mechanics," "Purrfect Universe," "Purrfect Software," "FlexTime™," "CareBridge™," or "Nightfall FlexLab™" to market competing products or services
 ❌ **Modify logos and re-distribute** them as your own brand identity
 ❌ **Remove or obscure** attribution notices in derivative works